Blog

 Richmond.
 Allen Jr., is one of the state’s most successful high school coaches, winning the 2013 state

-championship and leading the Indians to three 11 th Region titles.
+championship and leading the Indians to four 11th Region titles.
 He was honored as the Courier-Journal Coach

 of the Year in 2012 and 2013.
 Feldhaus Jr. earned his 700th career win with an 88-81 victory over Christian County in 2023, now standing at over 750 wins late this season.